Shaurya: Plot

-Meanwhile, a young aspiring Srinagar-based journalist Kavya Shastri, in the hopes of a big story; chances upon the murder case involving two Army Officers.
-On further research, Kavya gathers that their names were Capt.
-Javed Khan and Major Virendra Singh Rathore; who, when deployed for a CI operation; got into an argument, which ended with Javed fatally shooting Rathore.
+Meanwhile, a young aspiring Srinagar-based journalist Kavya Shastri, in the hopes of a big story; chances upon the murder case involving two army officers.
+On further research, Kavya gathers that their names were Captain.
+Javed Khan and Major Virendra Singh Rathore; who, when deployed for a Counter-Insurgency operation; got into an argument, which ended with Javed fatally shooting Rathore.
 An army inquiry deems Javed guilty of insubordination and murder and is then to be subjected to a General Court Martial after a show trial.

 An enthusiastic Kavya attempts to approach Javed, to get his side of story, but her efforts fail as the army authorities flatly refuse her request.
-Meanwhile, both Akash and Sid arrive in Srinagar, post which the duo get briefed by their CO, about the case.
+Meanwhile, both Akash and Siddhant arrive in Srinagar, post which the duo get briefed by their CO, about the case.
 After the briefing, Siddhant heads out to meet Javed, for a better understanding of the case.

-Javed and Sid meet at the Barracks, where Sid makes a poor attempt at interrogation.
+Javed and Siddhant meet at the barracks, where Siddhant makes a poor attempt at interrogation.
 Javed, unimpressed with Siddhant's immaturity, refuses to acknowledge him and continues maintaining a stoic silence.
 Javed's behavior angers and frustrates Siddhant, who ends up leaving in a huff.

-Sid later confides his fears and doubts about the case to Akash; who is understanding of Sid's dilemma.
-Akash advises Sid to just plead guilty on Javed's behalf, while he promises to take care of all the prosecution work.
-To cheer up Sid, Akash points out the absurdity of the case, terming it open and shut.
+Siddhant later confides his fears and doubts about the case to Akash; who is understanding of Siddhant's dilemma.
+Akash advises Siddhant to just plead guilty on Javed's behalf, while he promises to take care of all the prosecution work.
+To cheer up Siddhant, Akash points out the absurdity of the case, terming it open and shut.
 According to Akash, Javed is the guilty party and the case itself is unsubstantiated, thus making prosecution a cakewalk.

 Meanwhile, Kavya, on hearing about the trial, tries to reach out to Siddhant.
-Sid, on meeting Kavya, gets attracted to her and relentlessly tries to flirt with her.
+Siddhant, on meeting Kavya, gets attracted to her and relentlessly tries to flirt with her.
 He even attempts to bluff his way through the case; despite not having any idea himself; just to impress her.

-His efforts however miserably fail as the unimpressed Kavya calls out Sid and exposes his lies about the case.
-She further points out that as the defence lawyer it's Sid's responsibility to properly analyze the case and present the facts.
-Before leaving she further tries to make Sid realize the consequences of his decisions and their impact on his life.
-However while flirting, Sid accidentally mentions a senior army officer Brig Pratap; who happens to be Javed's and Rathore's commanding officer.
+His efforts however miserably fail as the unimpressed Kavya calls out Siddhant and exposes his lies about the case.
+She further points out that as the defence lawyer it's Siddhant's responsibility to properly analyze the case and present the facts.
+Before leaving she further tries to make Siddhant realize the consequences of his decisions and their impact on his life.
+However while flirting, Siddhant accidentally mentions a senior army officer Brigadier Pratap; who happens to be Javed's and Rathore's commanding officer.
 Kavya gets intrigued and presses for more information but Siddhant hastily covers up, thus prompting a disappointed Kavya to leave.